rayfromroblox/Savannah-Tenant-Management-System-DBMS/README.md

 ## Notes
 - Uses a local SQLite database (`hostel.db`)
 - Best for a single admin/caretaker scenario
-- You can tweak styles in `static/css/style.css` (CSS variables included)
+- You can customize to ur liking in `static/css/style.css` (CSS variables included)

-If you’re looking for something straightforward and easy to maintain, this should feel right at home.
+- Doesnt actually handle payments, just keeps track of them; yet to work on the backend and facilitate for a more dynamic financial management system in future!